MichaelsPlayground/CameraCropIntent/readme.md

 # Camera & Crop Intent

+This is a sample app showing how to archive these tasks on an Android smartphone:

+1 load an image from device's gallery using the new **PhotoPicker** in full resolution 2 take a photo with the device's camera application in full resolution 3 save the image in full resolution to the 'Picture' folder in external storage 4 crop the image in full resolution with an installed cropping application (e.g. standard gallery application) 5 save the cropped image in full resolution to the 'Picture' folder in external storage

 This app takes a photo with the Android smartphones camera using an Intent and storing the image in full resolution in an external directory like downloads folder.